Finance nerds have strange habits.

 Savings are great.
 They help you pay for big-ticket items like cars, graduate school, medical bills, world travel and a wedding.
-But savings – alone – won’t help you achieve the nexus of all freedoms.
+But savings – alone – won’t help you achieve financial independence.

 “Savings” is a feel-good word that means, “I’ll spend this money later.”
 While that’s great for buying big-ticket stuff, it won’t move the needle on creating your life’s freedom.
-It won’t help you reach the 4 Types of Retirement.
+It won’t help you reach the retire early.

-“Investing,” on the other hand, allows you to grow your assets and passive income.
-This creates freedom.
+“Investing,” on the other hand, allows you to supercharge your net worth.